Luke Raley Player Props: Rays vs. Orioles

-Luke Raley -- with a slugging percentage of .686 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Gibson on the hill, on May 8 at 6:35 PM ET.
+Luke Raley -- batting .371 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Dean Kremer on the mound, on May 10 at 6:35 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Yankees.
+In his last game, he had two hits (going 2-for-3) against the Orioles.

 Luke Raley Game Info & Props vs. the Orioles